 Criteria JORC Code explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
+No aggregation has been used to the Company's knowledge, all results are percussion quoted in metres where simple averaging is utilised.
+No metal equivalents have been used.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
+The stratiform mineralisation is interpreted to be dipping at approximately 83 degrees towards a bearing of 210 degrees.
+Due to the near-vertical dip of the iron units two (2) drill holes were drilled towards 210 degrees.
 Due to the near vertical nature of the banded iron formations drill holes intercept the strike of mineralisation perpendicularly and the plane of mineralisation at angles of 33 degrees.
+Iron ore mineralisation true widths vary from 0.4 to 29.4 m.
+Sample lengths are most commonly 1 m of downhole length.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Maps and sections showing drill hole intercepts are contained within the body of the report.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • The 2025 Maiden MRE was produced by Measured Group based on information provided by Tempest Minerals Limited.
 The resource report contains summary information for all drilling and sampling within the area and provides a representative range of grades intersected in the relevant drill holes.
 Other substantive exploration da Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock No other meaningful and material exploration to be reported.

 Criteria JORC Code explanation Commentary characteristics; potential deleterious or contaminating substances.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scal step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretation and future drilling areas, provided this information is no commercially sensitive. which will help refine future drilling targets.
-Drilling to improve data density and enhance understanding of mineralisation across the fault blocks.
-Utilising geophysical surveys, such as magnetics and gravity, to further define subsurface structures and guide future drilling efforts.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.